Operation Buffalo (TV series): Critical reception

-The series received mixed reviews, attaining a score of 5.0 on IMDb.
-Luke Buckmaster from The Guardian gave the series three stars out of five and described the series as, "much more fickle: sometimes funny as a comedy, sometimes effective as a drama, but rarely satisfying as a combination of both."
-Wenlei Ma from News.com.au thought much better of the series, writing: "As much as sombre images of death and destruction can evoke emotional reactions, nothing hits the point as hard as the glaring judgment of satire done well, which is exactly what Operation Buffalo is."
+The series received mixed reviews.
+Luke Buckmaster from The Guardian gave the series three stars out of five and described the series as, "much more fickle: sometimes funny as a comedy, sometimes effective as a drama, but rarely satisfying as a combination of both".
+Wenlei Ma from News.com.au thought much better of the series, writing: "As much as sombre images of death and destruction can evoke emotional reactions, nothing hits the point as hard as the glaring judgment of satire done well, which is exactly what Operation Buffalo is".